mrbelka12000/opmizier/README.md

         - Separate Read and Write Workloads:
             Use eventual consistency models where appropriate to reduce locking between reads and writes.

-        - Queue Writes:
-            Use a queuing system like RabbitMQ or Kafka to manage write operations.
-            This can help smooth spikes in write traffic and reduce contention on the primary database.

     Int) Excellent!
 What would you prioritize among these if resources are limited?

     Me) If resources are limited, I would prioritize the solutions that provide the most immediate